Representation Learning in a Decomposed Encoder Design for Bio-inspired Hebbian Learning: Conclusion

 \section{Conclusion}

-In this manuscript, we presented a framework to study the impact of decomposition as an inductive bias on representation learning with local plasticity rules as well as backpropagation.
-Our experiments indicate that the decomposition of an input signal with well understood image transformation operators can be a powerful tool to learn more generalizable latent representations.
-Additionally, it can be beneficial to close the gap between representation learning with local rules and backpropagation.
+In this manuscript, we presented a framework to study the impact of decomposition on representation learning with local plasticity rules and backpropagation.
+Our experiments indicate that decomposing input signals with well-understood image transformation operators can enhance the generalizability of latent representations and narrow the gap between local learning rules and backpropagation.

-These results showcase the importance of domain knowledge and application context understanding when choosing the decomposition pipeline as each dataset requires different quasi-invariances.
-Formalization of the choice of operators is an important issue to have stable performance across different domains.
-A single decomposition operator projects the input signal into a quasi-invariant space and gets rid of some variations of the input which might prove useful to solve a downstream task.
-Hence, it is crucial that the chosen operators are complementary so that the whole system is able to achieve better performance in different contexts.
+These results underscore the importance of domain knowledge and application context in choosing the decomposition pipeline, as different datasets require different quasi-invariances.
+Formalizing the choice of operators is a crucial next step for stable performance across domains.
+Complementary operators are essential to project input signals into complementary quasi-invariant spaces, improving performance in various contexts.